brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with parameters in the rows of the ``data`` field; and the sample mean, standard deviation, standard error, batch standard error (estimate of Monte Carlo error), and effective sample size in the columns.
+		A ``ChainSummary`` type object with parameters in the rows of the ``value`` field; and the sample mean, standard deviation, standard error, batch standard error (estimate of Monte Carlo error), and effective sample size in the columns.
 Results are for all chains combined.